Post

 I chose Caddy as my reverse proxy for several reasons:

-• Automatic HTTPS with Let’s Encrypt (and support for custom CAs)
+• Automatic HTTPS with its own internal CA (no Let’s Encrypt dependency for local services)

 • Built-in support for reverse proxying